hfp/xconfigure/README.md

 > [Contributions](CONTRIBUTING.md#contributing) are very welcome!

-Each application (or library) is hosted in a separate subdirectory.
+Each application (or library) is hosted in a separate directory.
 To configure (and ultimately build) an application, one can rely on a single script which then downloads a specific wrapper into the current working directory (of the desired application).

 ```bash
 wget --no-check-certificate https://github.com/hfp/xconfigure/raw/master/configure-get.sh